dgsmith1988/Chord-Scale-Generator/README.md

 # Examples
 I've included some examples in the "\Examples" directory to help illustrate things.
 The code to generate these can be found in tests.py in the "generate_examples()" function as well as any of the other functions which start with "generate".
 The basic examples are the following:

-* Example 1 - Cycle 2/7 in C major
+* Example 1 - Cycle 2/7 in C Major
-* Example 2 - Cycle 4/5 in D major
+* Example 2 - Cycle 4/5 in D Major
-* Example 3 - Cycle 3/6 in A harmonic minor
+* Example 3 - Cycle 3/6 in A Harmonic Minor
 * Example 4 - Cycle 3/6 in C Major - Drop 2 voicings

 The other examples are a full set of of all the different string sets/chord voicings/cycle types in C Major.